 The New York Times: January 13, 1915.

-The first phase of the Greek Genocide commenced in 1913 in Eastern Thrace where entire Greek communities were forcibly and often violently expelled or deported to the interior.
-Other measures used to persecute Greeks in this region were the boycotting of Greek businesses, killings, heavy taxation, seizure of property and preventing Greeks from working on their lands.
+The first phase of the Greek Genocide commenced in 1913 in Eastern Thrace where entire Greek communities were forcibly and often violently expelled or deported to the interior of Asia Minor.
+Other measures used to persecute Greeks in this region were the boycotting of Greek businesses, killings, heavy taxation, seizure of property and prevention from working on their lands.
 In the Spring and Summer of the following year, the ethnic cleansing of Greeks along the western shoreline of Asia Minor was carried out.
 These operations, including those in Eastern Thrace, were planned and executed by the CUP using regular and irregular forces including members of the CUP's paramilitary unit, the Special Organization (Teşkilât-ı Mahsusa).

 The New York Times: 10 July 1921.

 According to figures compiled by the Ecumenical Patriarchate, by 1918, 774,235 Greeks had been deported from their homes, many of them to the interior of Turkey, never to be seen again.
 Following the Ottoman Empire's defeat in WW1, prominent leaders of the CUP were given death sentences in Ottoman Courts-Martial for their role in organizing the massacre of Greeks during the war.
-But the post-war formation of the Turkish Nationalist movement under the leadership of Mustafa Kemal Atatürk interrupted the proceedings to bring the perpetrators to justice.
-Instead, the Kemalist Nationalists continued the CUP policy of persecuting Greeks.
-This culminated in the burning of the city of Smyrna (today Izmir) to the ground and the expulsion of all remaining Greeks from Turkey.
+But the post-war formation of the Turkish Nationalist movement under the leadership of Mustafa Kemal Atatürk interrupted proceedings to bring the perpetrators to justice.
+The Kemalist Nationalists continued the CUP policy of persecuting Greeks which culminated in the burning of the cosmopolitan city of Smyrna (today Izmir) to the ground and the expulsion of all remaining Greeks from Turkey.
 All able-bodied Greek males were refused exit from Turkey and instead were sent to the interior where most perished in slave labor camps or were massacred.

 April 6 (Eastern Thrace region)